-You can contact Members of Congress in a variety of ways, including email, phone, and in-person visits.
-Congressional offices welcome and expect outreach from constituents—regardless of whether constituents are U.S. citizens—and have staff specifically to receive emails, phone calls, and correspondence on issues.
-We particularly encourage campuses to contact Congress on the higher education call-in day occurring on Monday, April 29, 2019.
+You can contact your Senator in a variety of ways, including email, phone, and in-person visits.
+Senate offices welcome and expect outreach from constituents—regardless of whether constituents are U.S. citizens—and have staff specifically to receive emails, phone calls, and correspondence on issues.
+You can find out who your senators are here.

 The Presidents’ Alliance partnered with the Hispanic Association of Colleges and Universities (HACU) to create an online portal where all campus community members can quickly send a message to their Senator: